Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 Adding Metallics using metallic paint

-This a great way to add more character to the details like knobs or carved quirkiness.
+This is a great way to add more character to the details like knobs or carved quirkiness.

 It’s a great way to age your piece and it’s quite straightforward.
 You can either use a Fusion Crackle or Elmers glue for fantastic results.
 You paint the base color(that will show through) and let it dry.